Danielnwachukwu/SOC-Incident-Response-Lab-Enterprise-Attack-Detection-with-Microsoft-Sentinel/README.md

 The authentication activity was compared against the reconnaissance and initial-access stages to determine whether the events formed part of the same attack sequence.

-10.8 Attack Timeline Correlation

-The most important objective of the threat-hunting phase was to correlate events into a single attack timeline.

-The investigation followed the sequence:

 ### 10.8 Attack Timeline Correlation